 - do not treat speed limits as a target.
 It is often not appropriate or safe to drive at the maximum speed limit; - take the road and traffic conditions into account.
 Be prepared for unexpected or difficult situations, for example, the road being blocked beyond a blind bend.
 Be prepared to adjust your speed as a precaution; - where there are junctions, be prepared for road users emerging; - in side roads and country lanes look out for unmarked junctions where nobody has priority; - be prepared to stop at traffic control systems, road works, pedestrian crossings or traffic lights as necessary; - try to anticipate what pedestrians and cyclists might do.
-If pedestrians, particularly children, are looking the other way, they may step out into the road without seeing you.' - 3.5 Different countries have various highway standards that must be followed.
-The UK Highway Code states that a driver should be aware of particular hazards such as glare from the Sun, and should adjust their driving style appropriately.
-Solar panels reflect sunlight producing solar glare under specific conditions, therefore it is advised that this guidance is considered.
+If pedestrians, particularly children, are looking the other way, they may step out into the road without seeing you.

-&lt;sup>6 The Highway Code, 2016.
+&lt;sup>8 The Highway Code, 2016.
 Department of Transport, UK Government.
 Last accessed 28.03.2017.